jcuevashub/tvmaze/README.md

 Design pattern: Model-View-ViewModel (MVVM)

-Using Room to persist the favorite shows
+Using Room to persist the favorites shows

 Libraries